mgarcia01752/PyPNM/documentation/api/fast-api/single/us/ofdma/pre-equalization.md

 # PNM Operations – Upstream OFDMA Pre-Equalization

+This API allows retrieval and analysis of DOCSIS 3.1 upstream OFDMA pre-equalization data, which is crucial for identifying plant impairments like group delay, micro-reflections, and impedance mismatch.
+It captures and decodes the in-channel frequency response of a modem's upstream OFDMA transmission.

+Use this interface for proactive diagnostics and signal integrity assessments across active upstream channels.

 ## 📛 Table of Contents

 * [Get Measurement](#get-measurement)
 * [Get Analysis](#get-analysis)
 * [Analysis and Output Types](#analysis-and-output-types)

 ## Get Measurement